HCaldwell95/javascript-project/README.md

 I found it beneficial to prepare written drafts of all my ideas in advance.
 This approach allowed me remove content which I deemed irrelevant and also proofread and correct any grammatical errors for the content that I intended on implementing; all while providing a structured foundation for my content.
 Writing the content in advance allowed me to carefully plan text placement, paragraph structure, and the use of subheadings.

-I mocked up a few designs on MicrosoftWord and ProCreate, simply for the general layout and flow of the website and this allowed me to piece together the puzzle that was my final design.
+I mocked up a few designs on MicrosoftWord and ProCreate, simply for the general layout and flow of the website and this allowed me to assemble the elements into my final design.

 ## Surface Plane